Saving and loading references

 Reference managers are scene-specific, so you should have one in every scene in which you’re saving and loading references.
 You shouldn’t put it in a prefab or mark it as DontDestroyOnLoad.

-When you save a scene or enter play mode, Easy Save will automatically add the following references to the reference manager:
+When you save a scene, Easy Save will automatically add the following references to the reference manager:

-- All direct UnityEngine.Object references stored in your Component.
+• All UnityEngine.Object references stored in your Components.

 Sometimes the reference manager will keep references to things which are no longer used by your scene.